angelinedev/Project-Dashboard/README.md

 ![LandingPage](./docs/loginpage.png)

 A premium MERN stack project management and workflow system designed for multi-team environments.
 The application provides dynamic role-based workspaces for **Mega-Leaders (Platform Admins)**, **Team-Leaders**, and **Members**, complete with interactive progress visualization, task-scoping, and team invitations.
+Built as a Jira/Agile workflow inspired module.

 ---